PyPSA/pypsa-eur/doc/supply_demand.rst

 **Shipping**

 Shipping energy demand is covered by a combination of oil and hydrogen.
-Other fuel options, like methanol or ammonia, are currently not included in PyPSA-Eur-Sec.The share of shipping that is assumed to be supplied by hydrogen can be selected in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L198>`_.
+Other fuel options, like methanol or ammonia, are currently not included in PyPSA-Eur-Sec.
+The share of shipping that is assumed to be supplied by hydrogen can be selected in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L198>`_.

 To estimate the `hydrogen demand <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/scripts/prepare_sector_network.py#L2090>`_, the average fuel efficiency of the fleet is used in combination with the efficiency of the fuel cell defined in the technology-data repository.
 The average fuel efficiency is set in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L196>`_.